3. Promoting Your Consulting Services

 - 11Hire a professional editor.
 Software can catch some grammar errors, but it won't catch logical errors or correct poor teaching structure.

-Writing Your Cornerstone for Maximum Google Search Ranking
+Writing Your Cornerstone to Optimize Google Search Ranking

 Your cornerstone forms the backbone of your website content.
-As described in Stage 5, Marketing Your Consulting Services, it is critical that when you add your cornerstone to your website you write using keyword phrases similar to the keywords your prospects are searching for.
+It is critical that when you add your cornerstone to your website you write using keyword phrases similar to the keywords your prospects are searching for.

 Ubersuggest at Neil Patel's Site.